vasilyyaremchuk/event-registration-app-client/README.md

 # Usage

-There is public Participant registartion form
+There is public Participant registartion form of the front page.

+The dashboard with login is on the /dashboard page.

 # Potential Issues and Improvments